 Backend: Ruby on Rails - Ruby - PostgreSQL - RESTful APIs - Webhooks

-Tools: Git & GitHub - Heroku - Elasticsearch - Command line - NPM & Yarn - Code Climate
+Tools: Git & GitHub - Heroku - NPM & Yarn - Code Climate - Postman - Sentry - Zapier - Notion

-Joining Lexoo as their second full stack developer, I've been a key part of their engineering team as it has grown from only myself and the CTO, to a six person department.
+Joining Lexoo as their second full stack developer, I was a key part of their engineering team as it grew from only myself and the CTO, to a six person department.